ramdio12/Algonum_Smart_Contract/README.md

 ### play_again :
 This Subroutine will set the number of chances(local_chances) back to 5 and isGuessOver will be set to 0 (Meaning you can now play the game again).
-Regardless if you guessed the number or not, this will help the player to go back to the game secret number and then the game will end .